TFCA Annual Conference Graphic

 Ashley Cammack, CP-C, LP, NRP - MIH Specialist, City of New Braunfels Fire Department

 MIH Specialist for New Braunfels Fire Department since January 2024.
-Ashley began her first responder career in 2010, as a Junior Volunteer at Grey Forest Fire Department, at the age of 16.
+Ashley began her first responder career in 2010 as a Junior Volunteer at Grey Forest Fire Department at 16.
 She obtained her EMT-Basic certification soon after graduating high school.
-Since then, she has graduated with an Associate Degree in Paramedicine from San Antonio College and a Bachelor Degree of Science in Health.
-Ashley worked as a TCFP Certified firefighter for Bexar County ESD 8.
-Prior to coming into in her current position at NBFD, she worked as a field-paramedic for Schertz EMS for 4 years.
-Ashley’s compassion for those in need brought her to Mobile Integrated Health and she is now a Board Certified Community Paramedic.
+Since then, she has graduated with an Associate Degree in Paramedicine from San Antonio College and a Bachelor's in Science in Health.
+Ashley worked as a TCFP-certified firefighter for Bexar County ESD 8.
+Before entering her current position at NBFD, she worked as a field paramedic for Schertz EMS for 4 years.
+Ashley's compassion for those in need brought her to Mobile Integrated Health, where she is now a Board Certified Community Paramedic.
 She participates in the National EMS Memorial Bike Ride, cycling hundreds of miles in honor of fallen EMS providers.
-She is also a Lifetime Member of San Antonio Stock Show & Rodeo Livestock Committee, specifically for Market Barrows and Breeding Gilts.
+She is also a Lifetime Member of the San Antonio Stock Show & Rodeo Livestock Committee, specifically for Market Barrows and Breeding Gilts.

 Michael Hayes - Division Chief, City of New Braunfels Fire Department

-Chief Hayes holds a bachelor’s degree in business administration, a bachelors in emergency health science and a masters in public administration.
-He is board certified in critical care, flight, and tactical paramedicine, is credentialed as a Chief EMS Officer (CEMSO) from the Center for Public Safety Excellence, Fire Service Chief Executive officer (FSCEO) from the Mays Business School at Texas A&M, and Certified Fire Executive (CFE) from the Texas Fire Chief’s Association.
-Chief Hayes is a committee member on the Texas Governors EMS and Trauma Advisory Council (GETAC), Chair of the Texas Child Fatality Review Team (CFRT) and is a member of the board of directors for Southwest Texas Regional Advisory Council (STRAC).
+Chief Hayes holds a Bachelor's Degree in Business Administration, a Bachelor's Degree in Emergency Health Science, and a Master's in Public Administration.
+He is board certified in critical care, flight, and tactical paramedicine, is credentialed as a Chief EMS Officer (CEMSO) from the Center for Public Safety Excellence, Fire Service Chief Executive officer (FSCEO) from the Mays Business School at Texas A&M, and Certified Fire Executive (CFE) from the Texas Fire Chief's Association.
+Chief Hayes is a committee member on the Texas Governors EMS and Trauma Advisory Council (GETAC), Chair of the Texas Child Fatality Review Team (CFRT), and a member of the board of directors for Southwest Texas Regional Advisory Council (STRAC).

 Abstract